The Mental Health Solution . com

 Anytime you are unable to stop thinking about negatives, there is a spiritual foothold in play.
 Usually, whenever you are experiencing anxiety, there is a spiritual foothold in play.

-In order to use, or benefit from this article, it is necessary to first get saved.
+In order to benefit from this article, it is necessary to first get saved.

 It is recommended that you also read the following before continuing: